 Biomechanics Track

-At least six courses are required.
-Courses should be concentrated either at the cellular/subcellular length scale or in macroscopic biomechanics.
-These courses can be counted toward the Engineering Science Elective and Technical Elective requirements.
+Five courses are required.
+These required courses can be counted toward the Mechanical Engineering Elective and Technical Elective requirements.

 Code | Title | Credits |